rikunert/rikunert.github.io/_posts/2017-06-27-grade-discrimination.md

 ![alt text](https://github.com/rikunert/german_grade_discrimination/raw/master/FR_dis_overall_official.png "The French Baccalauréat translated to German grading: discrimination of foreign grades")

-The translation formula can discrimiate in the opposite way, too.
+The translation formula can discriminate in the opposite way, too.
 That is, it can confer an unfair advantage to holders of foreign grades.
 This happens when the foreign grading scale has a very common best grade.
 One example is the Scottish educational system.